iAbrar/Show-the-Local-Weather/README.md

 # Show the Local Weather
-This project is a part from free code camp challenge.
+This project is a part from free code camp challenge which a website that shows the local weather :sunny: :umbrella: :cloud: :snowflake: .
 Please click here for the [Live site](https://iabrar.github.io/Show-the-Local-Weather/).

 ## Project Screen Shot(s)